Monida/twitteranalyzer-app/README.md

      * **__init__:** This file indicates that the directory twitter_analyzer is a python package.

-  * **venv/:** This folder contains all the information of the virtual environment where the Flask app was created.
+  * **creds/:** This does not appear in the repo because it is hidden.
+However if you want the app to work you need to create the folder creds that contains a single file named twitter-credentials.

   * **.gitignore:** This hidden text file contains the files and directories that are not tracked using git.